thalysviana/Cocoaheads2022-Fortaleza/README.md

 # Cocoaheads2022-Fortaleza

 ## Description 🧐
 In this project we're going to help Hogwarts' students in adding unit tests to an iOS app (Devs 🤝 Wizards).
-The app currently shows information about characters from the Harry Potter saga.
 They told us they are concerned about the imminent threats from the dark forces, and asked for our help to add unit tests to protect hogwarts against the resurgent evil, but there's one caveat, we must use ~magic~ [Sourcery](https://github.com/krzysztofzablocki/Sourcery) to build it 🪄

 ![Some sourcery](https://media.giphy.com/media/BJmTtZL4hova8/giphy.gif)